nicoespeon/understandlegacycode.com/content/blog/test-tool-javascript-team/index.md

 I can only give you advice based on my experience.
 I can share with you techniques that solve specific problems, under specific circumstances.
 You can probably adapt them to your situation.

-> When helping others adapt to their context.
+> When helping others, adapt to their context.

 It's not just a legacy codebase you are working with: it's a legacy culture.
 There are people involved and you should factor them in your approach.